colgatto/Poliparser/Examples/README.md

 - **Input**: `String`
 - **Output**: `String`

-returns a new string consisting of the single UTF-16 code unit located at the specified offset into the string.
+Returns a new string consisting of the single UTF-16 code unit located at the specified offset into the string.

 | Parameter | Type | Description | Required |
 | - | - | - | - |